AshleyGNC/Mining-Social-Network---JAVA_Project/README.md

 its power calculated by its reachability.

-  3. How important you are within the network?
+  3. How many communities in the network?
-  One main factor for determining the most important members of a network is an individual’s location between different sections of a network, which is called betweenness centrality.
-In graph theory, betweenness centrality is based on shortest paths.
-The betweenness centrality for each vertex is the number of shortest paths that pass through the vertex.
-Calculating the betweenness centralities of all the vertices in a graph involves calculating the shortest paths between all pairs of vertices on a graph.

-For example, in the following graph, the node 1 exists in the flowing 20 shortest paths:
-1->2, 1->3, 1->4, 1->5, 2->1, 2->3, 2->1->4, 2->1->5, 3->1, 3->1->2, 3->1->4, 3->1->5,
-4->1, 4->1->2, 4->1->3, 4->1->5, 5->1, 5->1->2, 5->1->3, 5->1->4.
-This node is
-considered as the most important node in the graph with the highest betweenness centrality.

-  Vertices with higher betweenness is more important within a network by virtue of their control over information passing between others.
-They are also the ones whose removal from the network will most disrupt communications between other vertices because they lie on the largest number of paths taken by messages.
-The closer a person is to the center of the graph, the more visibility they have across multiple verticals.
+The simplest way to detect communities in a network represented as a graph is to find all connected components, which is a maximal set of vertices such that every vertex is reachable from every other vertex.
+Based on this idea, we can define a community as a group of elements where each element can communicate with other elements: this reflects the fact that there is always a bidirectional flow that connects two elements of a community.

-  Your task is to implement the Center class in Center.java file to return the more k important person in the facebook data set by writing the following APIs.
+Your task is to implement the CC class in CC.java file to return the biggest k communities in the facebook data set by writing the following APIs.

-  ● public Center(Graph g): this is the constructor to build the data structure that stores all students and their betweenness centralities from graph g in a sorted order
+● public CC(Graph g): this is the constructor to build the data structure that stores all connected components that represent the communities from graph g in a sorted order.
+Here, we only need to store the id and the size of each connected component.

+● public int count(): this is the method to return the number of connected component.

-  ● public List<center> top(int k): this is the method to return the most important k person.
-The nested class center is provided, which contains the id of the person and its betweenness centrality.
+● public List<cc> top(int k): this is the method to return the biggest k communities.
+The nested class cc is provided, which contains the id of the community and its size